BrandonCuy/pathmatics_creative_text_tagger_v2/README.md

     It will again ask you "Proceed ([y]/n)?.
 Simply type 'y' and then hit enter.

-5. The last thing we need to do is install the creative-text package by copying and pasting the following command into your terminal and click "enter".
-This will install the most recent stable version v1.1.0 of the creative-text package as well as all of its dependencies (packages that this package is built on).
-It might take some time to finish downloading everything, but once it is complete, we should be good to go.
+5. The next thing we need to do is install the creative-text package by copying and pasting the following command into your terminal and click "enter".
+This will install the most recent stable version v1.1.0 of the creative-text package.
+It might take some time to finish downloading everything.

     ```bash
     pip install git+https://github.com/BrandonCuy/pathmatics_creative_text_tagger_v2.git@v1.1.0
     ```

-6. The last thing we need to do is install the creative-text package by copying and pasting the following command into your terminal and click "enter".
-This will install the most recent stable version v1.1.0 of the creative-text package as well as all of its dependencies (packages that this package is built on).
-It might take some time to finish downloading everything, but once it is complete, we should be good to go.
+6. The last thing we need to do is install the dependencies of the Creative Text package (other packages that the Creative Text packages requires to run).
+We can do this by copying and pasting the following command into your terminal and clicking "enter".

     ```bash
     pip install -r https://github.com/BrandonCuy/pathmatics_creative_text_tagger_v2/raw/v1.1.0/requirements.txt